-• Discuss the job role of a Sugarcane Cultivator.
+• Discuss the job role of a Cotton Cultivator.

-Duration: 05:00 Duration: 0:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes Describe the size and scope of the agriculture industry and its subsectors. • Discuss the role and responsibilities of a Sugarcane Cultivator.
-Identify various employment opportunities for a Sugarcane Cultivator.
-Classroom Aids Training Kit - Trainer Guide, Presentations, Whiteboard, Marker, Projector, Laptop, Video Films Tools, Equipment and Other Requirements NA
+Duration: 05:00 Duration: 0:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes Describe the size and scope of the agriculture industry and its sub- sectors.
+Discuss the role and responsibilities of a Cotton Cultivator.
+Identify various employment opportunities for a Cotton Cultivator.
+Classroom Aids Training Kit - Trainer Guide, Presentations, White board, Marker, Projector, Laptop, Video Films Tools, Equipment and Other Requirements NA

-Module 2: Process of preparing the sugarcane cultivation site and planting the setts
+Module 2: Process of selecting and preparing the site and sowing the cotton seeds

-Mapped to AGR/N0207 v2.0
+Mapped to AGR/N0204 v3.0

-- Describe the process of selecting and preparing the site for sugarcane cultivation. - Demonstrate the process of preparing the setts for planting. - Demonstrate the process of planting the setts.
+- Describe the process of selecting and preparing the site for cotton cultivation. - Describe the process of procuring and preparing the cotton seeds for planting. - Demonstrate the process of sowing the cotton seeds. - Demonstrate various practices for effective resource optimisation. - Demonstrate various waste management practices. - Discuss ways to promote diversity and inclusion at the workplace.